Breeding trials and clonal propagation of selected species: achieving genetic gain

 Large breeding populations ensure that a broad range of genetic diversity is captured from which to select multiple traits for improvement.

-NZDFI’s selected species on which to focus genetic improvement are:
+NZDFI’s selected species that are the primary focus of genetic improvement are:

 Trial sites – location and establishment

 Between 2009 and 2012 NZDFI established base breeding populations of these species across ten sites.
-In 2016, a further three breeding trials were established.
-Over 70,000 trees have been planted to ensure that broad-based selection of elite trees is possible.
+In 2016 and again in 2021, a further three breeding trials were established.
+Over 90,000 trees have been planted to ensure that broad-based selection of elite trees is possible.
 The key species are: